Indus Battle Royale

-Indus Battle Royale is an upcoming battle royale game developed and published by SuperGaming.
+Indus Battle Royale is an indo-futuristic battle royale game developed and published by SuperGaming.
+The game was launched worldwide on 16 October 2024.

 Gameplay

 The island map of Indus, Virlok, has a futuristic concept based on Indian culture and lush vegetation.
 Players can choose between first-person and third-person perspective.

 Indus is inspired by Indian culture and mythology, and features the Indus Valley Civilisation as the theme.
 The game is set in "Indo-Futurism, a futuristic world that is unapologetically Indian in its exploration and representation of science fiction".

 Release

-On Google Play for Android, the pre-registration for Indus is open.
-Furthermore, registration for iOS will soon be available.
+On Google Play for Android, the pre-registration for Indus was opened in January 2023.
+On 16 October 2024, the game was released on Android and iOS.